Ian-Wilhite/TAMU_SEDS_LAC/README.md

 ## 2/28
  - Agent that can map 9mx9m area
-    - must navigate the area in <
+    - must navigate the area in reasonable time
  - exports csv of 15cmx15cm cells containing
     - height of each cell
     - presence of rock (boolean)